 Env Environmental Commitments Environmental commitments are included with this project and will be incorporated into the project plans, specifications and estimates as required.
+Environmental Permits Issues and Commitments (EPIC) sheet to be included.

 If the box regarding environmental commitments is checked then an Environmental Commitments Form must be included with the project.
-Some projects may have no environmental commitments and the box would remain unchecked.
+Check the box if the Environmental Permits Issues and Commitments (EPIC) sheet is to be included in project plans.
+Certain projects may have no environmental commitments and the box would remain unchecked.